dmcheremisin/SpringAppDevelopment/README.md

 ## Chapter 3 DAO and JDBC
 ## Chapter 4 Spring and Hibernate
 ## Chapter 5 SpringMvc and Hibernate
 ## Chapter 6 SpringMvc & Security & Hibernate
-password fun123
+Password for mary and john: fun123
+## Chapter 7 Spring Unit and Integration Tests